pritesh-shrivastava/pritesh-shrivastava.github.io/README.md

 - Add Resume & other Project details / Git repos
 - Import stats from Goodreads profile
 - Add tags to each post, filter by tags or divide post links into sections on a page
-- Alternate themes - Code output doesn't look good in any GH Pages themesa apart from Hacker.
-Need navigation panel as well
+- Alternate themes - Code output doesn't look good in any GH Pages themesa apart from Hacker
+- Need navigation panel for monhtly archives
 - Check PageSpeed suggestions from Google Analytics if score < 90% for a page
 - Add Copywrite & licensing terms in About section like this - https://mdneuzerling.com/about/
-- Add Disqus activity to Google Analytics - responses & comments
+- Add Disqus activity to Google Analytics as goals or events - responses & comments

 #### Blog post ideas